Merzasphor/MWSE/docs/source/lua/type/tes3birthsign/description.rst

 description
 ====================================================================================================

 `string`_.
+Read-only.
 Loads from disk and returns the description of the birthsign.

 .. _`string`: ../../../lua/type/string.html